MuhtasimTanmoy/notebook/books/tcp ip illustrated - vol 1.md

     - As a result, applications may need to implement their own methods to indicate a sender’s message boundaries if this capability is required.
         - Datagram preserves
-        - TCP dont
+        - TCP done
-    - Low level should not iplement error control, encryption, delivery acknowledgment
+    - Low level should not implement error control, encryption, delivery acknowledgment
     - The end-to-end argument tends to support a design with a “dumb” network and “smart” systems connected to the network.

-    - Fate Sharing: Fate sharing suggests placing all the necessary state to maintain an active communication association (e.g., virtual connection) at the same location with the communicating endpoints.
+    - Fate Sharing: Fate sharing suggests placing all the necessary states to maintain an active communication association (e.g., virtual connection) at the same location with the communicating endpoints.

     - With this reasoning, the only type of failure that destroys communication is one that also destroys one or more of the endpoints, which obviously destroys the overall communication anyhow.